 CCAEJ's approach to community empowerment is grounded in the battle of the small, Inland Valley community of Glen Avon and its fight to stop pollution from the Stringfellow Acid Pits, California’s top Superfund priority site and one of the most notorious toxic dumps in the nation.
-In 1978, members of this rural community, including CCAEJ founder Penny Newman, began a 28-year battle that stopped human exposure to hundreds of different toxic chemicals at the site, and obtained compensation of more than $114 million for thousands of community residents whose health was adversely affected by that exposure.
+In 1978, members of this rural community, including CCAEJ founder Penny Newman, began a 28-year battle that stopped human exposure to hundreds of different toxic chemicals at the site, and obtained compensation of more than $114 million for thousands of community residents.
 Stringfellow is now the only toxic site that has its own section within the Department of Toxic Substance Control, including its own staff and its own budget.
 Our efforts to fight toxic exposures at Stringfellow also set the stage for major changes in state and federal policies dealing with toxic chemicals.
 We pushed for and realized a number of policy changes in California, including:

 - We won the establishment of a State Superfund program, providing matching funds to qualify for federal Superfund money and address sites that don’t qualify for the federal program.